centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/upgrade.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 > **From Centreon 24.10, MAP Legacy will no longer be available.** If you are still using MAP Legacy, you will need to migrate to the available version of MAP.
-See the [steps to follow regarding MAP Legacy](https://docs.centreon.com/docs/graph-views/map-legacy-eol/) after the migration.
+After the migration, see the [steps to follow regarding MAP Legacy](https://docs.centreon.com/docs/graph-views/map-legacy-eol/).
 >
 > Follow these steps if you want to upgrade to version 24.10:
   - [Migrate](./import-into-map-web.md) to the available version of MAP.